lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * L2: Layer two.
 The immediate lower layer SCHC interfaces with.
 It is provided by an underlying LPWAN technology.

+* L2 Word: this is the minimum subdivision of paylaod data that the L2 will carry.
+In most L2 technologies, the L2 Word is an octet.
+  In bit-oriented radio technologies, the L2 Word might be a single bit.
+  The L2 Word size is assumed to be constant over time for each device.

 * MIC: Message Integrity Check.
 A SCHC F/R header field computed over an IPv6 packet before fragmentation, used for error detection after IPv6 packet reassembly.

 * MO: Matching Operator.
 An operator used to match a value contained in a header field with a value contained in a Rule.

+* Padding (P).
+Extra bits that may be appended by SCHC to a Data Unit that it passes to the underlying Layer 2 for transmission.
+  SCHC itself operates on bits, not bytes, and does not have any alignment prerequisite.
+See {{Padding}}.

 * Retransmission Timer.
 A timer used by the SCHC Fragment sender during an on-going SCHC Fragmented packet transmission to detect possible link errors when waiting for a possible incoming SCHC ACK.